ajstourinho/rumoaoime/README.md

 ## Description

-RumoAoIME is a complete website to help students prepare for the challenging entrance exams of the brazilian [Military Institute of Enginnering (IME)](https://www.ime.eb.mil.br/en/).
+RumoAoIME is a complete website to help students prepare for the challenging entrance exams of the brazilian [Military Institute of Engineering (IME)](https://www.ime.eb.mil.br/en/).

 ## Table of Contents